 Physics is concerned with understanding the world around us, from elementary particles to the structure and origin of the universe.
 Physics provides, together with mathematics and chemistry, the foundation of work in all fields of physical science and engineering and has applications in biology and medical science.
-At BSC, students take the first two years of core classes in math, chemistry, physics and computer programming needed to pursue a major in physics at a four-year college.
+At BSC, physics students take the first two years of core classes in math, chemistry, physics and computer programming needed to pursue a major in physics at a four-year college.

 Students taking Physics typically enjoy critical thinking and problem solving.
 Good interpersonal and writing skills are invaluable.
 High school students should have mathematics courses in algebra and geometry and a background in the sciences.